4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Getting around Sri Lanka

-Sri Lanka can be difficult to navigate for first-time visitors.
-Whilst Sri Lanka is small in size, travelling around can be both frustrating and time-consuming.
+Sri Lanka can be difficult for first-time visitors to navigate.
+Although it is small, travelling around can be frustrating and time-consuming.

-This is a great way of travelling around Sri Lanka in comfort whilst also seeing the major highlights, without having to worry.
+This is a great way to travel around Sri Lanka in comfort while also seeing the major highlights without worrying.

-I have been on several G Adventure tours and they have always been brilliant fun.
+I have been on several G Adventure tours, which have always been brilliant fun.

 Sri Lanka itinerary | 4 week travel guide